 It provides 30-40 minutes of continues use and has a 90-minute charge-up time.

-For its size, the POTV ONE has average battery life.
-There are pocket-sized vapes with better battery-life, the PAX 3 for example, but the POTV one has a significantly stronger heating element than the PAX 3.
+For its size, the POTV ONE has an average battery life.
+There are pocket-sized vapes with better battery life, the PAX 3 for example, but the POTV one has a significantly stronger heating element than the PAX 3.
 So while the POTV one has less battery life than the PAX 3, it will produce significantly more powerful clouds than the PAX 3.

 There's always one problem with internal batteries: